Scaling Up African Technology Startups - Open African Innovation Research (Open AIR) Partnership

 Amidst the growing global interest in the openness and availability of data for more effective planning, monitoring, and evaluation, Harnessing the Economic Power of Data in the Middle East and North Africa project also known as the Data Revolution project is one of the first research initiatives in the MENA region that explores the connection between data and economic development.
 It is a new project that the Access to Knowledge for Development Center (A2K4D) is undertaking, funded by the International Development Research Centre (IDRC).
 The project aims to explore innovative technologies and approaches to improve data production, management, and usability, particularly in areas that could enhance entrepreneurship and youth employment in the region.
 The project will highlight policies and regulations that govern data production and usability, develop and test innovative tools to improve the collection, management, and use of data, as well as introduce educational modules that focus on the specific skills needed to build capacities in the field.
 The project led by A2K4D will bring together partners from the region, including partners from Morocco, Tunisia, and Palestine.

 Cellular Technologies and Access to Knowledge

 The A2K4D team is working on a book project analyzing mobile telephony within the Access to Knowledge framework.
-Together with our partners of the Access to Knowledge Global Academy, we are investigating opportunities and challenges that arise from the widespread of mobile phones, especially in terms of access and control.
+Together with our partners in the Access to Knowledge Global Academy, we are investigating opportunities and challenges that arise from the widespread of mobile phones, especially in terms of access and control.
 The focus on mobile telephony allows our research to analyze a complex network of actors and their relationships with states, private companies, and citizens.
 For the Call for Proposals, click here.